 Lexington has a slew of gay and gay-friendly bars.
 Bar Ona, named one of the best bars in the nation by Esquire, has a beautiful interior in which to serve up their spectacular mixed drinks.
 If you’re looking for something loud and proud, definitely go to Crossings.
 Opened as a leather bar in the 1980s, it’s now a favorite watering hole for Lexington’s diverse LGBTQ+ community.

 If you’re here and queer, then you must go to The Bar Complex.
 It’s a requirement.
 This massive gay bar is one of the oldest in the country, even earning a historic marker by its busy front door.
 Don’t miss the nightly drag shows!
 Ascend the central staircase to the enormous dance floor imagined by the same folks who designed New York’s infamous Studio 54.

-Can queer people travel and not do brunch?
-No worries, Lexington certainly has you covered on that front.
+Oh yes, Lexington certainly has you covered when it comes to brunch!
 From Epping’s to Lockbox, it’s getting hard to find a brunch in town that doesn’t feature a few drag queens.
 If drag brunch isn’t your thing, opt for the chill and quiet, queer-owned Lussi Brown, an artisanal coffee shop and bar.

 Celebrate With Us

 While Lexington is pretty gay all the time, it is especially gay during our robust festival circuit.
 Time your trip to coincide with the Imperial Court Coronation or Kentucky Black Pride.
 In February, Lexington hosts thousands of burly men for North American Bear Weekend.
 The Lexington Pride Festival each June is the highlight of the year, drawing 50,000 people to our downtown.